 It’s not unusual for vet surgeries to welcome new clients with a deal or an offer.
-Common ones to look out for are free first consultations, vaccination amnesties or neutering discount.
+Common ones to look out for are free first consultations, vaccination amnesties or neutering discounts.
 Check out what their existing clients think about them by asking your friends, visit forums, and read their reviews to find a good but also reasonably priced vet.
 Shop around your local area and don’t be afraid to get written quotes from vets to compare prices and make the best decision for you and your pet.
 Some vets might even do a special discount to attract you as a new client.

-4. Save money on emergency care
+4. Save Money on Emergency Care

 5. Offers and Discounts

-6. Pet InsuranceWe have all seen on tv with programmes such as Super Vet the amazing things that can be done to improve and save the lives of animals, but these treatments often come at great cost.
-If your pet is unwell or needs surgery the best way to pay is to claim on an insurance policy!
+Pet insurance is a must!
+We have all seen tv programmes such as Super Vet and the fantastic treatments that can improve and save animals’ lives, but these often come at great cost.
+If your pet is unwell or needs surgery, the best way to pay is to claim on a pet insurance policy!
 For a small monthly expense, the savings across your pet’s life are almost certainly going to be significant.
-There are a lot of pet insurance companies, all offering different levels of cover to satisfy all budgets and needs.
+There are many pet insurance companies offering different levels of cover to satisfy all budgets and needs.
 Compare prices and services and choose the option that is right for you and your pet.
 If you consider that you may have a dog for around 12-14 years or a cat for up to 20 years, there are likely to be a multitude of times that pet insurance will save money!

 7. Corporate vs Independent Vets

-8. What About Discount Vets?
+8. What about Discount Vets?

 There are plenty of ways to ensure your pet stays healthy throughout their life.
 As the saying goes, prevention is better than cure.
 Good preventative care can save you the cost of expensive dental treatment or lifelong diabetes treatment.

-10. Online PharmacyOnline pharmacies are probably the most way to save money at the vets.
-The online pharmacies can offer massive discounts with medicines often costing much less than half price than from the vet.
-Vet surgeries have to stock a small amount of many medicines and only purchase the medicines they need, which means that they are paying a much higher price than an online pharmacy who have the capacity to buy in bulk.
-An online pharmacy can negotiate products at a cheaper price and pass these savings on to their customers!
+Online pharmacies are probably the most effective way to save money at the vets.
+The online pharmacies can offer massive discounts, with medicines often costing almost half of the price that a vet will charge.
+Vet surgeries have to stock a small amount of many medications and only purchase the medicines they need, which means that they pay a much higher price than an online pharmacy that can buy in bulk.
+An online pharmacy can negotiate products at a lower price and pass these savings on to their customers!
 TIP — Speak with your vet about getting a longer date on the prescription even if checks are needed regularly so you can save yourself the cost of incurring additional prescription charges.
-For MASSIVE SAVINGS on your pet’s medicines head to the Vetscriptions Website
+For MASSIVE SAVINGS on your pet’s medicines head to the Vetscriptions Website.